Building Capacity in Educational Settings

 Capacity Building Training

-A training for schools wishing to extend their practice in trauma-sensitive and trauma-informed education environments.
+We offer a wide range of training for schools and other learning environments.
 Example content areas include incorporating mindfulness into the classroom, building self-care for educators, and understanding family violence and its impact on education.
 Your school can also request tailored sessions for school leaders and counsellors – as well as sessions on specific age groups.Get in touch with us

 Educational Needs Analysis